 Theodore G. Koven

-Ted Koven, co-founder of the Tewksbury Land Trust, moved to Mountainville with his new bride Stephanie in 1962.
+Ted Koven, co-founder of the Tewksbury Land Trust, moved to Mountainville with his new bride, Stephanie, in 1962.
 Tewksbury Township was a close-knit, rural farming community where most everyone knew each other.
-In the 1970s and 80s, however, the development of subdivisions skyrocketed, changing the nature of the once bucolic, farming community.
+In the 1970s and 80s, however, the development of subdivisions skyrocketed, changing the nature of the once bucolic farming community.
 By the late 1980s, Hunterdon County was one of the fastest-growing counties in the nation.
+From the start, Ted and Steph immersed themselves in the community.
+Ted served as chair of the Board of Health and the Environmental Commission, a Planning Board and Township Committee member, and even as mayor.
+He was also president of the Raritan Headwaters Association (formerly the Upper Raritan Watershed Association) and had a long-standing passion for running and "whipping-in" with the Tewksbury Foot Bassets.